Jarn/jarn.mkrelease/README.txt

 ``easy_install jarn.mkrelease`` to install the ``mkrelease`` script.
 Then put it on your system PATH by e.g. symlinking it to ``/usr/local/bin``.

-mkrelease is known to work with the 0.6 series of setuptools (0.6c11) and distribute (0.6.10).
+mkrelease is known to work with the 0.6 series of setuptools and distribute.

 Usage
 =====